emard/ulx3s-misc/examples/eth/rmii/proj/README.md

             0x0020:  0000 0000 0000 c0a8 1201                 ..........

-Take a look at LCD ST7789 display, you should see same HEX content after ffff, but bytes from right to left. ("..." below is HEX content repeated by display HEX decoder, not printed here for clarity)
+Take a look at LCD ST7789 display, you should see same HEX content after ffff, but bytes from right to left.

     ....0608554433221100
     ....0100040600080100
     ....A8C0554433221100
     ....000000000000FE12
     ....................

+("..." below is HEX content repeated by display HEX decoder, not printed here for clarity)

+# compiling

 cleanup: